Organisation:

 Reception for Participants

 It is with great satisfaction that the Mayor of Braga welcomes this prestigious scientific conference and, in particular, all its national and international participants.
-This unique moment aims to recognise the Ewodor Conference, which enriches not only academic and scientific debate, but also the cultural and social life of Braga.
+This unique moment aims to recognize the EWODOR Conference, which enriches not only academic and scientific debate, but also the cultural and social life of Braga.
 It is a good opportunity to begin discovering the heritage, hospitality and liveliness of a two-thousand-year-old city full of charm.
 It will be a first opportunity for everyone to get to know each other, facilitate the sharing of knowledge, create new partnerships and deepen ties between different countries.

 18h00